AlejandroTovarC/sql-world-layoffs-eda-analysis/README.md

 The SQL scripts for comprehensive layoff intelligence analysis can be found in the `/scripts/` directory.

+## Project Acknowledgment

+This project was inspired by and builds upon the foundational work from [Alex The Analyst's](https://www.youtube.com/watch?v=QYd-RtK58VQ) YouTube tutorial on layoffs data analysis.
+The initial exploratory data analysis and data cleaning procedures were adapted from their educational content.
+The strategic business framework, advanced analytical techniques, and comprehensive cross-dimensional analysis represent significant extensions and original contributions to transform the tutorial foundation into a complete strategic intelligence system.
 ## Data Structure & Initial Checks

 The layoffs database consists of a single comprehensive table with 2,361 records after data cleaning, containing layoff events across 35 months of market activity.
 The cleaned dataset structure is as follows: